top1944/duckuments/docs/atoms_85_fall2017_projects/18_explicit-coord/final-report.md

 - The Duckiebots do not incur into incidents during the navigation.

 ### Assumptions

+_assumptions sugli altri gruppi

+assumptions che abbiamo scelto
+(un solo DB alla volta)

+functional assumptions (30hz, DB di tipo DB17-l)_

 The following assumptions are made for the LEDs communication:
 - The Duckiebot is of type DB17-l, i.e. has LEDs mounted on it.
 - One to four Duckiebots are at the intersection with a certain position and orientation with respect to the stop line.
 Responsible for this assumption are The Controllers, which should guide the Duckiebot towards the intersection based on the following measures, based on the projection of the Duckiebot on the 2D lane of the road.
 The Duckiebot should be
     - Min.
 0 cm behind the stop red line;
     - Max.
 6 cm behind the stop red line;
     - Max. +/- (left/right deviations) 2 cm from the center of the line;
     +/- 10° of rotation with respect to the perpendicular line of the red line.

 - Duckiebots are able to see the vehicles in front and on the right with respect to their position: one cannot assume that the left visual is clear.